We can't abandon our own people: Rahul Gandhi on Indian students stranded in Ukraine | Politics

 - India

-Congress leader Rahul Gandhi on Monday asked the government to urgently share its evacuation plan with those stranded in Ukraine and their families as he shared a video of some students being harassed by the military there.
+Congress leader Rahul Gandhi on Monday asked the government to urgently share its evacuation plan with those stranded in Ukraine and their families and tweeted a video clip purportedly showing some girl students being harassed by the military there.

+He alleged that the government is not taking effective steps to bring Indian students home amid a Russian military offensive on Ukraine and that the prime minister is ''missing in action''.

 ''My heart goes out to the Indian students suffering such violence and their family watching these videos.
-No parent should go through this,'' he said on Twitter while sharing the video of some students.
+No parent should go through this,'' he tweeted, sharing the 30-second video clip.

 ''The GOI must urgently share the detailed evacuation plan with those stranded as well as their families.
-We can't abandon our own people,'' Gandhi also said.
+We can't abandon our own people,'' he said.

+In another tweet, Gandhi said, ''Conditions of Indians stranded in Ukraine are worsening.
+Yet, GOI is not taking effective steps to bring them home.
+As usual, PM is MIA (Missing in action).''
+He shared a second video clip in which an Indian girl student alleged that Indian embassy officials were rejecting and ignoring their distress calls, even after videos of girls being beaten up mercilessly at the Romanian border was sent.

+While the Indian embassy is advising students to take trains out of Kyiv and reach the border, the student says in the video, ''they are not taking our calls and are completely ignoring us''.

-Sharing Gandhi's video, Congress leader Shashi Tharoor also said in a tweet in Hindi, ''Due to wrong strategy and lack of foresight, thousands of our children are trapped in Ukraine.
+Congress leader Shashi Tharoor also said in a tweet in Hindi, ''Due to wrong strategy and lack of foresight, thousands of our children are trapped in Ukraine.
 Things are getting worse and time is running out.
 Protecting Indian citizens and their lives should be our first duty.''
-Congress spokesperson Ragini Nayak highlighted the plight of Indian students stuck in Ukraine, and said it is giving sleepless nights and troubling everyone in the country, except the Modi regime.
+Congress spokesperson Ragini Nayak highlighted the plight of Indian students stuck in Ukraine and said it is giving sleepless nights and troubling everyone in the country, except the Modi regime.

+She claimed that thousands of Indian students are stuck in war zone without food, water and medical attention.

 On some Indians being evacuated, she said, ''Instead of beating the drum and taking credit, the priority of the government should be to bring the remaining Indian students stuck in Ukraine.''
 She also alleged that the foreign policy of the Modi government has been a failure as neighbouring countries have been able to bring back their citizens to the Poland border much in advance.